CV

 Research Associate, Project Team, The Franz Boas Papers: Documentary Edition, University of Western Ontario, 2013-

-Hubbard Lecture Advisory Committee, University of Nebraska-Lincoln/Nebraska State Museum, 2012-
+Hubbard Lecture Advisory Committee – Native American Intellectuals, University of Nebraska-Lincoln/Nebraska State Museum, 2012-

 Summer 2007, Personnel Policies Committee, Staff Senate, University of Oklahoma.